matiaskorhonen/mappple/README.md

 * Run `bundle exec rake auto` to autocompile the site and start the development server.
 * Use `bundle exec rake -T` for further information on how to generate the site.

+## Disclaimer

+This site was hacked together pretty quickly as a hobby project, and as such it's likely to contain some ugly things.
+Proceed with caution.

 ## License & copyright

 Copyright (C) 2011 by Matias Korhonen